Daisy Conroy, Chairman, Bassett House School

 Sally Hobbs, Educational Advisor

-Alexa has two children – the younger at Bassett House School.
+Alexa has two children – the younger at Orchard House School, the elder an alumnus of Bassett House School.
 Originally from Germany, she has lived in London since 1994.

-Having worked as a graphic designer for educational publishers and banks in the City for many years, Alexa has now started a business with her friend designing unique baby grows.
+Having worked as a graphic designer for educational publishers and banks in the City for many years, Alexa has a business with her friend designing unique baby grows.

-She has brought to the trust her knowledge of Bassett House, where she has had children as pupils for over five years, and her design skills, drawn upon by the trust to shape the various literature and communications pieces it requires.
+She has brought to the trust her knowledge of House Schools Group’s schools, where she has had children as pupils for many years, and her design skills, drawn upon by the trust to shape the various literature and communications pieces it requires.

 Alexa loves travelling with her family whenever she can.
 Recent adventures have included camping on the Isles of Scilly and riding in Tuscany.